Android Autofill & Passkeys

-This page explains how autofill works in the AliasVault Android app.
+This page explains how autofill and passkeys work in the AliasVault Android app.

 Experimental

-As of writing (May 2025), autofill support for Android is in an experimental state.
+As of writing (October 2025), autofill and passkey support for Android is in an experimental state.
 If you’re having trouble please read the instructions on this page.

 Android has added multiple autofill APIs throughout the years, which include Accessibility, Native Autofill, and Inline Autofill.
 These multiple APIs make it hard to offer a universal experience for AliasVault.
 AliasVault currently supports some but not all of these, so results may vary depending on your device and the app you’re using.
 We’re actively working on improving autofill in upcoming releases.